 Ask the American audience who was the best villain in the series is, Cell would most likely get the most votes.
 In Japan, he actually ranks behind both Frieza and Buu.

-The Z series in general is even more popular internationally than it was in Japan.
+The Z series in general is even more popular internationally than it was in Japan (which it is still very popular).
 For example, in the week of September 16-22 2002, Dragon Ball Z was once the highest rated show on cable and one of the top three shows in all television (cable or broadcast) for preteen/younger teenaged boys (9-14) in America.

 Admit it, you were shocked when Trunks appears, turns Super Saiyan kills Frieza and King Cold.